 05Values Ongoing Learning and Growth in the Field

-Finding someone who is committed to continued learning is important.
+Finding a mentor who is committed to continued learning is important.
 You want someone who truly believes in the power of professional development, regardless of where they’re at in their career.

 06Provides Guidance and Constructive Feedback

 One of the key responsibilities of a good mentor is to provide guidance and constructive feedback to their mentee.
-This is where the mentee will most likely grow the most by identifying their current strengths and weaknesses and learning how to use these to make themselves successful in the field.
-A good mentor possesses excellent communication skills and can adjust their communication to the personality style of the mentee.
-A good mentor will also provide the mentee with challenges that will foster professional development and a feeling of accomplishment in learning the field.
+This is where the mentee most likely will grow the most by identifying their current strengths and weaknesses and learning how to use these to make themselves successful in the field.
+A good mentor possesses excellent communication skills and can adjust her communication to the personality style of the mentee.
+A good mentor also will provide the mentee with challenges that foster professional development and a feeling of accomplishment in learning the field.

-As the mentee, it’s crucial that you listen to the feedback, don’t take it personally, but actually, consider it.
+As the mentee, it’s crucial that you listen to the feedback, don’t take it personally, and actually consider it.
 Remember, this feedback is coming from the right place.
-You don’t have to do everything your mentor says, but you should at least consider it.

 07Respected by Colleagues and Employees in All Levels of the Organization